experts-web2/Angular-14-practice/README.md

 This folder contains files for our Business entities like Users, Blogs etc.
 # Modules
 Each Business entity is treated as a separate Module, to keep things separate and easy to manage.
 Also will help us out in performance optimization using Lazy Loading etc
+# Unit Test
+Each Component have unit test cases written in jasmine